-See page 182 for DOT tire quality grading information, and page 184 for tire size explanation.
+See page 186 for information about DOT Tire Quality Grading, and page 188 for tire size and labeling information.

 Winter Driving

 Tires marked "M + S" or "All Season" on the sidewall have an allweather tread design suitable for most winter driving conditions.